 Make sure that all of the information is correct.

-Click work on shipment to select how you’re going to ship your product to the FBA warehouses.
+Click work on shipment to select how you’re going to ship your product to Amazon.

 You need to send the file of these labels to whoever is going to be doing the shipping for you if it’s not yourself.

-Once you send your products into FBA warehouses you will get a tracking number from your shipping company.
+Once you send your products into Amazon you will get a tracking number from your shipping company.
 If you sent 10 boxes then you should get 10 tracking numbers.
 Place the tracking numbers in your Amazon seller dashboard.